tonyvict/tp/docs/UserGuide.md

 ---
 layout: page
-title: User Guide
+title: Class Roster Pro User Guide
 ---
-# ClassRosterPro User Guide
 ## About This Guide
 Welcome to the ClassRosterPro User Guide!
 This guide is designed to help you, a private tutor, efficiently manage all your student information in one place.